thunderblue1/McIntashLaptops/README.md

 ### Database Design

 The McIntash Laptops web application connects to the database in two ways.
-The first way is that it leverages Microsofts SqlClient in the DAO.
+The first way is that it leverages Microsofts SqlClient in the DAOs.
 The second way is that it uses the Entity Framework while connecting to the database for the Identity framework.
 If in doubt which Dacpac to use try the AzureMcIntashLaptops.dacpac file to recreate the database using the publish feature.